spicy-oil/tag-dqn/README.md

 It is possible to run TAG-DQN on a personal computer.
 Memory cost mainly arise from replay buffer size and NN complexity, both of which can be reduced from their final values from the paper, but with likely reduced performance unless MDP complexity is also reduced.
 Buffer size of 2000 was feasible with 2 GNN attention heads on a personal computer with 32 GB RAM.

 Hyperparameter tuning for new environments and running multiple seeds for best conclusions are preferable.
 These should be realised in parallel on a remote high performance computing (HPC) facility.
-Example scripts for the Imperial College HPC can be found under `./data/grid_search_scripts/`.
+Example scripts for the Imperial College HPC can be found under `data/grid_search_scripts/`.

 ---

 ## Installation
 Ideally install Python >= 3.11.11 (developed using this version) in a separate virtual environment (e.g. conda) to avoid conflicts with packages and dependencies.
-Download this repository, under the directory containing `setup.py` and under the new virtual environment run `setup.py`:
+Download this repository, under the directory containing `pyproject.toml` and under the new virtual environment run `pip install`, e.g.

 ```bash
 conda create -n tag-dqn python=3.11.11